 An avid believer in team collaboration, her passion and life work is to serve.
 In her role, Gilson believes that dynamic teams do not just happen.
 Team health is cultivated with each team member contributing to the success.

-Amy Herron serves as the director of affiliate and capital accounting in the Controller’s Office.
-She is responsible for the accounting and financial reporting of Georgia Tech’s capital assets, capital debt, and four of Georgia Tech’s affiliated organizations – Georgia Advanced Technology Ventures, Georgia Tech Facilities, Inc., Home Park Learning Center, and Georgia Tech Global Inc.
+Amy Herron serves as an associate controller for Georgia Tech.
+She is responsible for the financial compliance activities managed by the Controller’s Office as well as the accounting and financial reporting of Georgia Tech’s capital assets, capital debt, and four of Georgia Tech’s affiliated organizations – Georgia Advanced Technology Ventures, Georgia Tech Facilities, Inc., Home Park Learning Center, and Georgia Tech Global.

 Herron earned a bachelor’s degree in business administration from the University of Alabama and master’s degree in accountancy from the University of Tennessee.
 She is a Certified Public Accountant with experience in public accounting and higher education at Vanderbilt University and the University of Southern Mississippi prior to her current role at Georgia Tech.